 Businesses that rely on tourist traffic often use GIS to better understand and analyze visitor patterns.
 Information like where tourists stay and which restaurants they visit can give companies insight into how to better market themselves to attract more visitors.
 Analyzing data about visitor frequency, purchase history, and geographic distribution can also help businesses determine seasonal changes in local tourist traffic

 GIS is so much more than Google Maps, and it’s been around longer than you think.
-The GIS applications listed above are among the top within the industry today.
-Find out why you should consider becoming a GIS expert and out how much you can earn as a GIS expert.
+The GIS applications listed above are among the top in the industry today.
+Find out why you should consider becoming a GIS expert and how much you can earn as a GIS expert.